SwissDataScienceCenter/renku-graph/README.md

 #### Project creation flow and new commit flow

-When a project is created on GitLab the following flow is triggered:
+When a project is created on GitLab or a new commit is pushed to GitLab the following flow is triggered:
+A MinimalCommitSyncEvent is created if a new project is created and a FullCommitSyncEvent is created when a new commit is pushed.

 ```mermaid
 sequenceDiagram